qlik-oss/qlik-cloud-app-analyzer/README.md

 ## Installing / Updating

-These applications can be installed via an interactive Qlik Application Automation [installer](https://community.qlik.com/t5/Official-Support-Articles/Qlik-Cloud-Monitoring-Apps-Workflow-Guide/ta-p/2134140) or [manually](/../../releases) using the PDF guide.
+These applications can be installed via an interactive Qlik Automate [installer](https://community.qlik.com/t5/Official-Support-Articles/Qlik-Cloud-Monitoring-Apps-Workflow-Guide/ta-p/2134140) or [manually](/../../releases) using the PDF guide.

 ## Subscription Compatibility